WolfgangSteiner/CarND-Vehicle-Detection/README.md

 ### 3. Video Implementation
 #### 3.1 Final Video
-Rendered video combined with lane detection:
+##### 3.1.1 Rendered Video Combined with Lane Detection.
+A video of the vehicle detection and tracking pipeline together with lane detection is shown in the link below (click to watch).
+The whole pipeline runs at 6-8 fps with lane detection and at 8-10 fps without lane detection on a MacBook Pro 2015 i7.

 [![](http://img.youtube.com/vi/dhc1NyVLd1o/0.jpg)](http://www.youtube.com/watch?v=dhc1NyVLd1o)

-Realtime detection running at 12-18 fps on a MacBook Pro i7:
+##### 3.1.2 Realtime Detection with Frame Skipping
+The video below shows a realtime capture of the vehicle detection running on a MacBook Pro i7 at 12-18 fps.
+In order to further increase performance, the sliding window detection pipeline is only run once in every three frames.
+In the intervening frames the position and size of tracked vehicle bounding boxes are interpolated.

 [![](http://img.youtube.com/vi/6N3RZl-NYNs/0.jpg)](http://www.youtube.com/watch?v=6N3RZl-NYNs)

 #### 3.2 False Positive Suppression and Vehicle Tracking